gweidart/alpha-evm-dex-bot/README.md

 ##### EXCHANGEVERSION:
 ```
-Only applies to Pancake Swap.
+Only applies to PancakeSwap.
 Otherwise just leave it alone.
 ```
 ##### ALPHAWALLETPRIVATEKEY / PRIVATEKEY:
 ```
-Private key of the wallet holding you ALPHA tokens. & Private key of the wallet the bot will trade to / from.
+Private key of the wallet holding your ALPHA tokens. & Private key of the wallet the bot will trade to / from.
 	( not the 12 words seed phrase)
 ```
 ##### USECUSTOMNODE: